IBM-Bluemix-Docs/natural-language-classifier/information-security.md

 IBM is committed to providing our clients and partners with innovative data privacy, security and governance solutions to assist them on their journey to GDPR compliance.

-Learn more about IBM's own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey [here](../../icons/launch-glyph.svg "External link icon")](http://www.ibm.com/gdpr){: external}.
+Learn more about IBM's own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey [here](http://www.ibm.com/gdpr){: external}.

 ## Labeling and deleting data in {{site.data.keyword.nlclassifiershort}}
 {: #gdpr-in-service}